 Who should NOT take this medication?

-- is allergic to azithromycin or to any of the ingredients of the medication
+- are allergic to azithromycin or any ingredients of the medication

-- is allergic to erythromycin or other macrolide antibiotics (e.g., clarithromycin)
+- are allergic to erythromycin or other macrolide antibiotics (e.g., clarithromycin)

 - have had liver problems caused by taking azithromycin in the past